manpagez: man pages & more

 application drive.
 You drive the transfers by invoking

-curl_multi_perform(3). libcurl will then transfer data if there is
+curl_multi_perform(3). libcurl then transfers data if there is anything

-anything available to transfer. it will use the callbacks and everything
+available to transfer.
+It uses the callbacks and everything else you

-else you have setup in the individual easy handles. it will transfer data
+have setup in the individual easy handles.
+It transfers data on all

 anything.
 It may be all, it may be none.
-When there's nothing more to do
+When there is nothing more to

 Your application extracts info from libcurl about when it would like to

-to use curl_multi_poll(3) that will help you wait until the application
+is to use curl_multi_poll(3) that helps you wait until the application

-curl_multi_fdset(3) that extracts fd_sets from libcurl to use in select()
+is curl_multi_fdset(3) that extracts fd_sets from libcurl to use in

-or poll() calls in order to get to know when the transfers in the multi
+select() or poll() calls in order to get to know when the transfers in

-stack might need attention.
-Both these APIs allow for your program to
+the multi stack might need attention.
+Both these APIs allow for your

-curl_multi_timeout(3) also helps you with providing a suitable timeout
+same time. curl_multi_timeout(3) also helps you with providing a

 successful.
 One or more of the transfers may have failed.